-Outside the town, the river is a bit harsher and it calms down as it flows through the old town.
-When you walk around the old town, you are actually walking along the Vltava river.
-There are many places where from the high land there is access to the river and people park their canoes there.
-And others take one and go around the town.
-On the outskirts of the town though you can see proper rafting boats taking people down the river.
-A good way to enjoy the evening.
+You are walking along the Vltava river while walking along with the old town.
+There are many places for access to the river, and people use this to park their canoes.
+And others have to take one to go around the town.
+On the outskirts of the city, you can notice proper rafting boats that take people down the river.
+It is indeed a good way to enjoy the evening.

 Brewery Cesky Krumlov

 How about visiting a brewery that is as old as the castle!

 The brewing mechanism has been equipped with the latest technology now.
 But still, some part of the old traditional brewery is preserved.
 And it is possible to take a guided tour through the brewery.
 You can take a tour through the brewery and get yourself a beer served or take a ticket just for entrance and some beer.

 I did not drink alcohol when I visited Cesky Krumlov, so I decided to skip this tour as it was not of much use to me back then.